Transocean: History

 In 2012, the company sold 38 shallow water rigs and narrowed its focus on high-specification deepwater rigs.

-In 2013, the company was added to the S&P 500 index.
+In October 2013, the company was added to the S&P 500 index, replacing Dell.

-In February 2015, CEO Steven Newman quit following a $2.2 billion quarterly loss.
+In February 2015, CEO Steven Newman stepped down following a $2.2 billion quarterly loss.

 Effective on 30 March 2016, the company delisted its shares from the SIX Swiss Exchange, at which time its shares were removed from the Swiss Market Index.

+In February 2025, Transocean's drilling rig, Mighty Barents, began drilling gas wells in one of the EU's largest gas fields, with plans to begin gas production in 2027.

+In April 2025, Keelan Adamson, former COO of Transocean, took over as CEO of the company.

+Transocean sold four of its idle rigs to an undisclosed buyer in September 2025.
+Included in the sale was the Discoverer India, Discoverer Clear Leader, Discoverer Americas, and Deepwater Champion, all of which had been cold stacked for years prior to the sale.